Derived Foliations: Analytic integrability and existence of derived enhancements

-The following existence and uniqueness results are specific to the analytic setting and does not have an algebraic counterpart (see however \ref{t2} in the proper case).
-They are very close to theorem \ref{t1}, and themselves are again consequences of the results of \cite{mal2}.
+Also the following two existence and uniqueness results are specific to the analytic setting and does not have an algebraic counterpart (see however Corollary \ref{cGAGAperfectfol} in the proper case).
+They are very close to Theorem \ref{tV-1}, and they are again consequences of the results of \cite{mal2}.

-\begin{prop} Let $X$ be a complex manifold and $K \subset \Omega_X^1$ be a differential ideal such that $K$ is a vector bundle. \begin{enumerate} \item If the coherent sheaf $\Omega_X^1/K$ is a vector bundle in codimension $2$, then there exists at most one, up to equivalence, transversally smooth and rigid derived enhancement for $K$. \item If the coherent sheaf $\Omega_X^1/K$ is a vector bundle in codimension $3$, then there exists a unique, up to equivalence, transversally smooth and rigid derived enhancement for $K$. \end{enumerate} \end{prop}
+\begin{prop} Let $X$ be a smooth complex manifold and $K \subset \Omega_X^1$ be a differential ideal such that $K$ is a vector bundle. \begin{enumerate} \item If the coherent sheaf $\Omega_X^1/K$ is a vector bundle in codimension $2$, then there exists at most one, up to equivalence, transversely smooth and rigid derived enhancement for $K$. \item If the coherent sheaf $\Omega_X^1/K$ is a vector bundle in codimension $3$, then there exists a unique, up to equivalence, transversely smooth and rigid derived enhancement for $K$. \end{enumerate} \end{prop}